 Not even to mention the imperial palaces, Shinto shrines and of course the gorgeous pockets of traditional wooden houses.

 If ever you were hoping to see a Geisha quietly hurrying down a dark alley, then this is the city and the perfect Kyoto itinerary for you!

 Why do you want to visit Kyoto?
-What is your main reason for going there?–
+What is your main reason for going there?

 We found Kyoto to be one of the most expensive cities in Japan when it came to accommodation!
 It was really hard to find family accommodation that was available and affordable!

-Not only did we have a lot more space (2 bedrooms in fact!), but we also got to meet some of the locals in our neighbourhood which was fabulous!
+Not only did we have a lot more space (2 bedrooms in fact!), but we also got to meet some of the locals in our neighborhood which were fabulous!
 (More on our Airbnb stay towards the bottom of the post!)

-How many days in Kyoto?
+How Many Days in Kyoto?

 Although honestly if you can manage to set aside 5 days, it would give you time to enjoy Kyoto rather than merely rushing from one Kyoto tourist attraction to the next!

-The one thing we underestimated was the size of Kyoto; you will be spending a lot of your time on public transport as you make your way from one Kyoto highlight to the next.
+The one thing we underestimated was the size of Kyoto.
+You will be spending a lot of your time on public transport as you make your way from one Kyoto highlight to the next.

 3 Days in Kyoto – The Perfect Kyoto Itinerary!